 The description of the API.

-Define an API request.
-The detailed configurations include Protocol, Request Path, HTTP Method, Request Mode, and Input Parameter Definition.
+In the Define API Request step, configure the request information about the API.
+The detailed configurations include Protocol, Request Path, HTTP Method, Request Mode, and Request Parameters.

-The network protocol that is used to initiate the request.
+The network protocol that is used for the API request.
 Valid values: HTTP, HTTPS, and WEBSOCKET.

 The API request path that corresponds to the service host.
-The request path can be different from the actual backend service path.
-You can specify a valid path with correct semantics as the request path.
-You can configure dynamic parameters in the request path.
-This requires users to specify path parameters in the request.
-At the same time, the path parameters can be mapped to the query and header parameters that are received by the backend service.
+The request path can be different from the actual path of your backend service.
+The request path that you specify must be valid and semantically accurate.
+If you want to configure dynamic parameters in the request path, you need to only specify dynamic path parameters in the request.
+The path parameters can be mapped to query and header parameters that are received by the backend service.

 The standard HTTP request method.
 Valid values: PUT, GET, POST, DELETE, PATCH, HEAD, OPTIONS, and ANY.

-You can use the upwards and downwards arrows in the Order column to adjust the parameter order.
+You can use the shortcut keys in the No. column to change the order in which parameters are arranged.

-If you have configured a dynamic parameter in the request path, you must define a parameter with the same name as the dynamic parameter and set Param Location to Parameter Path.
+If you have configured a dynamic parameter in the request path, you must define a parameter with the same name as the dynamic parameter and set Parameter Location to Parameter Path.

-Configure parameters verification rules: Find the parameter for which you want to configure verification rules and click More in the Operation column.
-For example, you can specify Max Length and Enumeration.
-API Gateway pre-verifies requests based on the verification rules.
-Requests with invalid parameters are not sent to your backend service.
-This reduces the workload on your backend service.
+Configure a parameter verification rule: Find the parameter for which you want to configure a verification rule and click Advanced Settings in the Actions column.
+In the Advanced Settings dialog box, configure relevant parameters, such as Maximum Length and Enumerated Value.
+API Gateway pre-verifies requests based on the verification rule.
+Requests that contain invalid parameters are not sent to your backend service.
+This significantly reduces the workload on your backend service.

-Define mappings between the request and response parameters and configure the information of the backend service of your API.
-The information includes Backend Service Address, Backend Request Path, Backend Timeout, and Backend Service Parameter Configuration, Constant Parameter, and System Parameter.
-After receiving a request, API Gateway converts the format of the request into the format that is required by your backend service based on the backend service configuration.
-Then, API Gateway forwards the request to your backend service.
+In the Define Backend Service step, configure the request and response mappings for parameters and specify the API configurations of your backend service.
+After API Gateway receives requests, it converts the format of the requests into the format that is required by your backend service based on the configurations of the backend service, such as the URL, path, timeout period, constant parameters, and system parameters.
+Then, API Gateway forwards the requests to your backend service.

 Backend Service Type

-Valid values: HTTP(s) Service, Function Compute, VPC, and Mock.
+The type of the backend service.
+Valid values: HTTP/HTTPS Service, VPC, Function Compute, OSS, and Mock.

 VPC Access Name

-If your backend service is deployed in a VPC, you must specify a VPC access name.
+If your backend service is deployed in a VPC, specify a VPC access name.

-The host name of the backend service.
-It can be a domain name or a value in the format of http(s)://host:port.
-The address must start with http:// or https://.
+The host URL of the backend service.
+The value can be a domain name or a value in the http://host:port or https://host:port format.
+The value must start with http:// or https://.

 Backend Request Path

 The actual request path of your API on your backend server.
-If you want to receive dynamic parameters in the backend path, you must declare parameter mappings by specifying the locations and names of the corresponding request parameters.
+If you want to receive dynamic parameters in the backend service path, you must declare parameter mappings by specifying the locations and names of the relevant request parameters.

 The standard HTTP request method.
 Valid values: PUT, GET, POST, DELETE, PATCH, HEAD, OPTIONS, and ANY.

-The response time for API Gateway to access the backend service after API Gateway receives an API request.
-The response time is from the time when API Gateway sends an API request to the backend service to the time when API Gateway receives a response returned by the backend service.
-The response time cannot exceed 30 seconds.
-If API Gateway does not receive a response from the backend service within 30 seconds, API Gateway stops accessing the backend service and returns an error message.
+The response time for API Gateway to access the backend service of the API after API Gateway receives an API request.
+The response time starts from the time when API Gateway sends an API request to the backend service and ends at the time when API Gateway receives a response from the backend service.
+The response time cannot exceed 30s.
+If API Gateway does not receive a response from the backend service within 30s, API Gateway stops accessing the backend service and returns an error message.

-Backend Service Parameter Configuration: API Gateway can set up mappings between the request and response parameters, including a name mapping and a location mapping.
-API Gateway can map a path, header, query, or body request parameter to a response parameter at a different location.
-This way, you can package your backend service into a standardized and professional API form.
-This part declares the mappings between the request and response parameters.
+Configure backend service parameters: In the Backend Service Parameters section, configure request and response mappings for parameters.
+Name mappings and location mappings are supported.
+API Gateway can map a path, header, query, or body request parameter to a response parameter that is defined at a different location.
+This allows you to package your backend service into a standardized and professional API form.

-Constant Parameter: You can configure constant parameters for API requests.
-The constant parameters include Backend Param Name, Param Value, Param Location, Description, and Operation.
+Configure constant parameters: In the Constant Parameters section, configure constant parameters.
 Constant parameters are invisible to your users.
-After API Gateway receives requests, API Gateway adds these parameters to the specified locations in each request and forwards the requests to your backend service.
-If you want API Gateway to attach the abc parameter to each request that API Gateway forwards to your backend service, you can configure this parameter as a constant parameter.
-After API Gateway receives a request, API Gateway automatically adds the parameter to the specified location and forwards the request to your backend service.
+After API Gateway receives requests, it adds constant parameters to specified locations in the requests and forwards the requests to your backend service to suit your business needs on the backend service.
+If you want API Gateway to attach the abc parameter to each request that API Gateway forwards to your backend service, you can configure the abc parameter as a constant parameter.
+After API Gateway receives a request, API Gateway adds the abc parameter to the specified location and forwards the request to your backend service.

-System Parameter: the system parameters that apply globally in API Gateway.
+Configure system parameters: In the System Parameters section, configure the system parameters that are supported by API Gateway.
 By default, API Gateway does not add system parameters to API requests.
 If you want to obtain the system parameters, you can configure their locations and names.
 The following table describes the system parameters.

 The IP address of the client that sends an API request.
-If you have configured Web Application Firewall (WAF) or Content Delivery Network (CDN), the system records their origin IP address.
-You must check the IP address of the client in X-Forwarded-For.
+If you have configured Web Application Firewall (WAF) or Content Delivery Network (CDN), the system records the back-to-origin IP address.
+The real IP address of the client is recorded in X-Forwarded-For.

 The domain name that is used to send an API request.

-The ID of the application from which an API request is sent.
+The ID of the app from which an API request is sent.

 The name of the API.